bytedance/vArmor/website/docs/getting_started/usage_instructions.md

 ### VarmorClusterPolicy
 * Cluster-scoped resource.
-* The VarmorClusterPolicy interface details can be found in [Interface Instructions](interface_instructions)
+* The VarmorClusterPolicy interface details can be found in [Interface Specification](interface_specification.md)
 * The definition of VarmorClusterPolicy can be found in [VarmorClusterPolicy CRD](https://github.com/bytedance/vArmor/tree/main/config/crds/crd.varmor.org_varmorclusterpolicies.yaml)
 * `VarmorClusterPolicy/Status` same as `VarmorPolicy/Status`